tadscottsmith/trunk-recorder/docs/Plugins.md

 git submodule add https://github.com/tr_plugin_developer/my-tr-plugin.git
 ```

-2. Review plugin requrements, and ensure all dependencies have been met.
+2. Review plugin requirements, and ensure all dependencies have been met.

 3. Return to your 'build' directory, and resume from the `cmake` step: e.g.
 ```bash